James5979/literate-devops-site/content/portfolio/kubernetes/ingress-controller.md

 +++
 title = "Ingress Controller"
-draft = true
-weight = 70
+description = "Kubernetes ingress controller." draft = false weight = 70
 +++

-The Kubernetes `NGINX ingress controller`.
+All ingress controllers provide access to the Kubernetes `Ingress` resource.
+The NGINX ingress controller is just one of the many ingress controllers to choose from.

 ## Installation {#installation}